rcemper/CrossECP-Cache/temp.md

 - The default Community License doesn't allow ECP and can't be used for Caché.
 As a customer with a support contract, you may get loan licenses directly from WRC.

 __Scenario:__
  Caché acts as ECP Server while IRIS acst as ECP Client
+ In IRIS you have a namespace SAMPLES.
+ Globals are in remote database SAMPLES on Caché
+ Routines (and Classes) are in database USER
+ The classes were just migrated by drag/drop from Cashé Studio to Iris Studio
+ Data-Globals are in remote database SAMPLES on Caché

+ This setup allows you to have local data in namespace USER
+ and remote data in Namespace SAMPLES and run your test queries or otehr exercises.

+__Installation:__
-- Get the external IPV4 address of the machine that runs your docker environment (example = 10.10.1.99 )
+- Get the external IPV4 address of the machine that runs your docker environment (example = _10.10.1.99_ )
 This is required to establish access between both containers
 - Copy your (loan) license key into cache.key Download CrossECP-Caché from OEX From the download directory run:  docker-compose up -d --build    and you are done with Caché.
 It uses ports  '41773:1972' for the Caché super server and   '42773:57772' for  the webserver     Your actual directory is mapped to /external to allow file exchange with docker environment